Novel Fourier Quadrature Transforms and Analytic Signal Representations for Nonlinear and Non-stationary Time Series Analysis: INTRODUCTION

 Thus, in this study, we present FQTs as effective alternatives to the HT, and FSAS representations as alternatives to the GAS representation for nonlinear and nonstationary time-series analysis.
-This study is organized as follows: A brief overview of the analytic signal representation and the FDM are presented in Section~\ref{BOV}.
-FQTs, FSAS representations and new formulations of the FDM are presented in Section~\ref{meth}.
+Generally, we acquire a continuous-time (CT) signal and convert it to a discrete-time (DT) signal for efficient compression, storage, transmission, representation, and analysis.
+So, we consider and discuss only DT representations in detail, and the discussion of its CT counterpart is limited, which can be easily obtained by analogy to the DT part.
+This study is organized as follows: A brief overview of the analytic signal representation and the FDM is presented in Section~\ref{BOV}.
+FQTs, FSAS representations, and new formulations of the FDM are presented in Section~\ref{meth}.
 Simulation results and discussions are presented in Section~\ref{simre}.
-Section~\ref{con} presents conclusion of the work.
+Section~\ref{con} presents the conclusion of the work.